English Français

 TLinearBayesian(TDataServer *tds, const char *fcn, const char *varexpinput, const char *varexpoutput, int ns=1, Option_t *option="");

-The details about these constructor can be found in Section XI.2.3.1, Section XI.2.3.2 and Section XI.2.3.3 respectively for the TRun, TCode and TLauncherFunction-based constructor.
-In all cases, the number of samples is set to 1 by default and changing it will not change the results.
-As for the option, there are no specific options for this class.
+Details about these constructors can be found in Section XI.2.3.1, Section XI.2.3.2, and Section XI.2.3.3 respectively for the TRun, TCode, and TLauncherFunction-based constructor.
+In all cases, the number of samples is set to 1 by default, and modifying it has no effect on the results, since it returns the analytical distributions.
+This class does not define any specific options.

 Warning

-Once the TLinearBayesian instance is created along with its TDistanceFunction, two methods must be called before getting into the parameters estimation.
-These methods are compulsory as they will define the heart of the analytical formula to get the Gaussian parameter value of the a posteriori distribution (see [metho]).
+Once the TLinearBayesian instance is created along with its TDistanceLikelihoodFunction, two methods must be called before performing parameter estimate.
+These methods are mandatory, as they define the analytical formula used to obtain the Gaussian parameter values of the a posteriori distribution (see [metho]).

-The first one (even though there is no particular order between the two) is setRegressor, whose prototype is
+The first method (although the order is not important) is setRegressor, whose prototype is

 void setRegressor(const char *regressorname);